Oxshady/catcher-_-/README.md

 - **Network Communication:** Sends captured keystrokes over the network to a remote server.
 - **Logging:** Logs keystrokes into a text file on the server.

+### Malware Detector
+The malware detector script analyzes files extracted from a specified archive.
+It calculates cryptographic hashes of files using various hashing algorithms (MD5, SHA-1, SHA-224, SHA-256, SHA3-384, SHA3-512) and compares them against a list of known malicious hashes.
+If a match is found, it identifies the file as potentially malicious.

 ## Requirements

 - Python 3.x
 - `pynput` library (for capturing keystrokes)
 - Basic understanding of network sockets
+  - `pathlib`: For handling file paths and directories.
+  - `shutil`: For unpacking archives.
+  - `rarfile` (optional): For handling RAR archives.
+  - `hashlib`: For calculating file hashes using various algorithms.

 ## Installation and Setup